stoic-hugo/roadster/README.md

 ## Contributing

 Found a bug or have an idea for a new feature?
-Feel free to open an [issue](https://github.com/mansoorbarri/mainroad-v2/issues) or submit a [pull request](https://github.com/mansoorbarri/mainroad-v2/pulls).
+Feel free to open an issue or PR.

 ## License